ATTENTION: ACCESS UPDATE 12/19/2023

-Copple Crown Conservation Area is currently inaccessible due to logging operations conducted by the State.
-Access is predicted to be restored spring 2024.
+Copple Crown Conservation Area is currently inaccessible due to road improvements that are slated to occur in the summer of 2024.

 Thank you for your understanding and cooperation during this time.

 Copple Crown provides excellent views of Lakes Winnipesaukee and Wentworth as well as the Belknaps, Ossipees, and the Sandwich Range, looking north and west.
 Views south look towards the New Hampshire Seacoast.
 The trail follows abandoned town roads and recent logging roads for two miles through hardwood forests.
 In the last half-mile, the trail climbs a series of switchbacks up a steeper slope, covered with patches of spruce, such as are common in the northern forests of the White Mountains.

 The distance to the summit from the parking lot is 2.6 miles

 All parking areas are open from dawn to dusk, and are always free and open to the public.

 Winter Access: The Class VI road that leads to the parking area is not plowed during the winter.
 Parking is not available during this time and is not permitted on Hanson and Moose Mountain Roads.

 - Follow NH Rt.
 28 ~ 3 mi. east to NH Route 109.

 - Turn right on Route 109 and continue ~ 7.9 mi. to Governor’s Rd. in Brookfield.